aaearon/AutomatedLab.CyberArk/README.md

 * InstallationArchivePath - The full path to the Vault setup archive (`Central Policy Manager-Rls-*.zip`)
 * VaultIpAddress - The IP address of the Vault.
+* (optional) InstallerUsername - The name of the user to register the CPM with.
+* (optional) InstallerPassword - The password for the user to register the CPM with.

+## PAMPsm

+This role can be used to install a CyberArk Privileged Session Manager.
+The user and password for the installation as well as the Vault IP can be customized.
+This role is meant to be installed on it's own machine.

+The role will install:

+* Microsoft Framework .NET 4.8 Runtime
+* The CyberArk Privileged Session Manager

+The role requires the following parameters being passed in it's post installation activity initilization:

+* InstallationArchivePath - The full path to the Vault setup archive (`Privileged Session Manager-Rls-*.zip`)
+* VaultIpAddress - The IP address of the Vault.
-* (optional) InstallerUsername - The name of the user to register the PVWA with.
+* (optional) InstallerUsername - The name of the user to register the PSM with.
-* (optional) InstallerPassword - The password for the user to register the PVWA with.
+* (optional) InstallerPassword - The password for the user to register the PSM with.